This spot has been added by

-The small island of Rabida located in the heart of the Galápagos Archipelago is well known for its spectacular red sand beach, often occupied by peaceful sea lions.
-But, its rocky coast also makes it a great place for snorkeling trips where turtles, sea lions and dozens of species of brightly colored fish can be viewed only feet from the shoreline.
+The small island of Rabida, in the heart of the Galápagos Archipelago, is well known for its red sand beach and sea lions.
+But, its rocky coast also makes it a great snorkeling location where turtles, sea lions and dozens of brightly colored fish can be spotted.

-Day trips on the island of Rabida from Puerto Ayora are prohibited by the National Park.
-The only way to snorkel in the vicinity of the island is to go on a multi-day naturalist cruise on the archipelago.
-Make sure when you book that the cruise includes time on the island and snorkeling stops.
+Day trips on the island of Rabida from Puerto Ayora are not allowed by the National Park.
+The only way to snorkel the island is to participate in a naturalist cruise.
+Make sure when you book that the cruise includes snorkeling at this spot.

-The most well-known area for snorkeling at Rabida is located along the rocky coast that extends to the South of the red sand beach.
-Depending on sea conditions and instructions from the National Park, your snorkeling session may have to take place in another area of the island.
+The main snorkeling area is along the rocky coast that extends south of the red sand beach.
+Depending on sea conditions and instructions from the National Park, your snorkeling may be moved to another area.

-At this spot, the underwater landscape is rocky, scattered, with cliffs composed of large sunken rocks (↕1-3m/3-10 ft).
-In places, the seabed is filled with slate pencil urchins belonging to the eucidaris thouarsii species, with brown and purple shells and grayish spines.
-You can also find hard corals encrusted among the rocks.
+At this spot, the underwater landscape is made of large rocks (↕1-3m/3-10 ft).
+In places, the seabed is covered with slate pencil urchins, with brown and purple shells and grayish spines.
+You can also find hard corals encrusted in the rocks.

-Rabida is a well-known spot to watch the Galápagos green turtles.
-Fearless, some of them float peacefully on the water’s surface only meters from the shore.
-Some young and curious sea lions often come and meet snorkelers, as well.
-You’ll never grow tired of watching them dive and perform amazing underwater acrobatics.
+Rabida is a great spot to swim with Galápagos green turtles.
+You will see them float peacefully on the water’s surface, only a few meters from shore.
+Some young and inquisitive sea lions often come and play with snorkelers.

 Rabida is an uninhabited island, entirely natural, and protected by the Galápagos National Park.
-It is only accessible by embarking on a full board cruise.
+It is only accessible through a full-board cruise.

 These spots are accessible to anyone with basic snorkeling skills, and feeling comfortable in the water and with his snorkeling gear.
 You will enter the water from the shore (beach, pontoon, ladder, rocks) or from a boat.
 The water height in the sea entrance area is reasonable, but you will not necessarily be within your depth.
 Moderate currents can occur in the area, even when the sea conditions are good.
 The distance to swim to reach the most interesting snorkeling areas of the spot does not exceed 200 meters.